 I was flattered to think that I had the ability to make a French person say, "Whoa, just how good is this American girl's French?!"
 So...I thought maybe I could use this to my advantage in my classroom and incorporate some common expressions as attention grabbers for my older kids.
 I wanted something where the teacher could say the first part, and the students could respond with the second.
 (In my examples below, the teacher's call is red and student response is blue.)

 The two expressions that really caught Romain's eyes were Allons-y/Alonzo, an expression from a Godard film that apparently made its way into Doctor Who!
 I also love, C'est cool/Raoul.
 (One could also substitute ma poule for Raoul.)
 After digging around a bit online, I found some other fun possibilities involving names that have cultural significance.

 A la tienne/Etienne

-After playing around with these idiomatic expressions with names, I moved on to general expressions that I though could transfer to the classroom.
+After playing around with the idiomatic expressions with names that I listed above, I moved on to general expressions that I though could transfer to the classroom.
 Here is what I came up with:

 qui plus sait/plus se tait (I like this one because of the meaning behind it!)